 Delaware was the 36th state to ratify the 16th Amendment in 1913.
 But it would be harsh to blame Delaware, since six other states ratified the amendment after it did.
 And some people believe the income tax is a good thing, and maybe they would honor Delaware!

-Question 5: So why is April 15 the big Tax Day?
+Question 5: So why is April 15 usually the big Tax Day?

 Tax Day hasn’t always been on April 15.
 The first Tax Day was on March 1, which was a little over a year after the 16th Amendment was ratified.
 Just before Prohibition started, Tax Day was moved to the Ides of March, aka March 15.
 In 1955, the deadline was pushed back to April 15, so the IRS could spread out the work involved with processing all the forms.
 The date of Tax Day changes if it is on a weekend or conflicts with a holiday in the District of Columbia.